FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/ansible_FISCO-BCOS_Webase-deploy.md

 Two servers in the same LAN, network access to each other is normal。

 ### 3.2 Software preparation
-Both servers have basic components installed such as: OpenSSL, Java8, Python3, Git, Vim, etc.。
+Both servers have basic components installed such as: OpenSSL, Java8, Python3, Git, Vim, etc。

 Server A:
 Database MySQL